Understanding PM2.5 Air Pollution

 Air Quality and Health Information

-CDC Particulate Matter →Note: The PM2.5 concentration ranges shown are based on the U.S. EPA Air Quality Index (AQI) standards.
+CDC Particulate Matter →Note: The PM2.5 concentration ranges shown are based on the WHO Air Quality standards.
 Different countries may use slightly different breakpoints.
 The WHO recommends even stricter guidelines with an annual mean of 5 μg/m³ and a 24-hour mean of 15 μg/m³ for optimal health protection.